seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 ### Life after SaaS

 The multi-vendor SaaS stack will be a relic.
-Most SaaS is a UIs to help people do CRUD on DBs (create-read-update-delete on databases) The cloud era and the corresponding SaaS boom has given us thousands of SaaS data silos tailored to the particular needs of different workers in different industries.
+Most SaaS is a UI to help people do CRUD on DBs (create-read-update-delete on databases) The cloud era and the corresponding SaaS boom has given us thousands of SaaS data silos tailored to the particular needs of different workers in different industries.
 What happens when the human isn't doing that workflow any more?
 AI doesn't need help using a database.

 AI-native companies are building bespoke AI-generated super apps that can handle everything from CRM to project management to analytics in one self-hosted postgres database.
 They'll never need data lakes, because they are staring with data monoliths.
 Having all the data in one well-structured place, combined with AI coders ready to analyse and build, will unlock unexpected new capabilities for them.

-In a way, generative AI's coding ability means that every small company can have it's own customised, free ERP system that adapts to their requirements instantly as they group.
+In a way, generative AI's coding ability means that every small company can have it's own customised, free ERP system that adapts to their requirements instantly as they grow.

 ---